This is a listing for characters in the STARZ adaptation Outlander.

 - Send in the Search Team: He is from the 20th century searching for Otter Tooth.

 - Vigilante Militia: He joins the safety watch group created by the Browns.

 The Big Bad of season 1.
 Jack Randall (called 'Black Jack' for his dark heart) is the commander of the garrison at Fort William.
 He has a dangerous obsession with Jamie Fraser and is determined to hunt him down at any cost.

 - Asshole Victim: Jamie kills him during the Battle of Culloden.

 - Big Bad: Of the first season.

-- Cold-Blooded Torture: Tortures Jamie in Wentworth to an unimaginable degree.
+- Cold-Blooded Torture: Black Jack tortures Jamie in Wentworth to an unimaginable degree.